thoughtbot/testing-rails/book/types_of_tests/controller_specs/invalid_links.md

 re-rendered.

 This is one of those situations where you have to make a judgment call.
-Is it important to you to test that not only does the application handles the error, but also that an error message shows up on the page?
-Is it worth trading a slow and somewhat duplicated feature spec for a faster controller test that doesn't test the UI?
-Would a request spec be a good compromise option?
+Is it important enough to test that the error message shows up on the page, or is testing that the application handles the error sufficient?
+Is it worth trading a slow and partially duplicated feature spec for a faster controller test that doesn't test the UI?
+Would a request spec be a good compromise?
 What about a controller spec plus a view spec to test the both sides independently?

 All of these options are valid solutions.
 Based on the context you will pick the